Jurassic World Rebirth Films in New York City!

 A few tracks from the score actually appear to have slightly less music compared to the original CD release, but in minor ways that may not be detected by most in the form of micro-edits.
 The biggest example of this is “Cruel Sea,” which is over 40 seconds shorter than its CD counterpart.
 It seems to mostly remove some of the track’s repetition in parts, but it is curious such an edit was made for a digital release when length is not relevant.
 I can only assume this was done by Ben Bartlett for his own personal preferences, but completists may want to hang onto their CDs to retain the minor omissions.
 Because of this, and other music from the show that is still missing from this release, I hesitate to refer to this as a “complete” release myself.

 After the “End Credits” track, there are three additional tracks from the ‘Walking With Dinosaurs’ special ‘The Ballad Of Big Al’ (aka ‘Allosaurus’).
-These were previously on the CD release for the ‘Walking With Dinosaurs’ sequel production from 2001, ‘Walking With Beasts.’
+These were previously on the CD album for the ‘Walking With Dinosaurs’ sequel production from 2001, ‘Walking With Beasts.’
 It’s more appropriate to now have them included on this release, featuring some of the most rousing action music of the entire saga in “Battle Of The Salt Plains.”

-Despite the mentioned issues, it is still great to have a new release of this soundtrack and to have it widely available again for everyone to hear.
-I think every ‘Jurassic Park’ fan should give this score a listen (and perhaps throw Bartlett’s name in the ring to score ‘Jurassic World: Rebirth?’).
-Hopefully a Blu-Ray release of the original program itself is also on the way to celebrate the anniversary!
+Despite the mentioned issues of both score releases, it is still great to have them widely available again for everyone to hear.
+I think every ‘Jurassic Park’ fan should give them a listen (and perhaps throw Bartlett’s name in the ring to score ‘Jurassic World: Rebirth?’).
+Hopefully Blu-Ray releases of the original programs themselves will also be on the way to celebrate the anniversary!

-Do you remember the original ‘Walking With Dinosaurs’ mini-series and its sequels/spinoffs (including ‘Prehistoric Park‘ starring Nigel Marvin)?
+Do you remember the original ‘Walking With Dinosaurs’ mini-series from 1999 and its sequels/spinoffs (including ‘Prehistoric Park‘ starring Nigel Marvin)?
 Reminisce in the comments below, and stay tuned to Jurassic Outpost for the latest!